Human Error has emerged as a Significant Cybersecurity Risk

-When discussing Cybersecurity Risk, none is more consistently challenging to mitigate than Human Error.
+There are many Cybersecurity Risks, but none is more consistently challenging to mitigate than Human Error.
 Yes, we are literally our own worst enemy when it comes to cybersecurity.
 Accepting that Human Error puts each of us at risk is a harsh reality that we cannot afford to continue ignoring.

 So, what do we mean by Human Error?